 It is situated in a very remote location so is only open from Easter to September.
 Still, the views of the Skelligs Rock are excellent and the chocolate is delectable.

 3. Rossbeigh Beach – a splendid stretch of sand!

-Kerry is home to some of the most beautiful stretches of sand in Ireland, and Rossbeigh Beach is no exception.
+Kerry is along the Wild Atlantic Way and home to some of the most beautiful stretches of sand in Ireland, and Rossbeigh Beach is no exception.
 The sense of space on this Blue-Flag beach is perfect for the ultimate ‘get-away’ experience.